-- What other factors should be taken into consideration before wetland information is disseminated to: - (i) Parliamentarians? - (ii) Local political leaders? - (iii) Ministers? - How should the information be packaged for engaging political will to the maximum? - Think for a moment of other ways in which lobbying can be made more effective to local political leaders.
-Write these down and share them with others.
+- What other factors should be taken into consideration before wetland information is disseminated to: - (i) Policy makers? - (ii) Local communities? - Why is the day or time of the day important in effective communication of conservation messages to local communities? - Think for a moment of other ways in which communication of wetland messages can be made more effective to communities that are unable to read and write.

-Lobbying and advocacy: The media and communication tools
+The media and dissemination tools

-There are several media and communication tools available for advocacy and lobbying on wetland issues to various political groups.
+There are several media and communication tools available for the dissemination of wetland information to various stakeholders.
 These include: